Steeplechase (athletics): History

 At a senior level, women's steeplechase started in the Soviet Union in the 1980s, with early races over 2000 metres taking place in Kyiv, Gorkiy, and Vilnius.
 But the first significant race in women's steeplechase was at the World Veterans Games in Melbourne, in December 1987, where they held an invitation 2000 metres steeplechase for women over the age of 35.
 The winner was Fay Riley (New Zealand) who ran 8.43.79.
 At their next championships, by now being called the World Veterans Championships, in Eugene, Oregon in August 1989, they held four different championships for women in different age groups with Robyn Winter (New Zealand) winning the W35 event in 8:37.19.

-Starting in 1988 the Soviet Union held a 2000 metres steeplechase championship for women, the first winner being Marina Pluzhnikova (6:16.41).
-From 1991 the United States held a 2000 metres non-championship race for women at their national championships, which became a 3000 metres non-championship race in 1995 then in 1998 Courtney Meldrum became the first woman to win a national championship at 3000 metres steeplechase running 10:21.00 at the Tad Gormley Stadium in New Orleans.
+Starting in 1988, the Soviet Union held a 2000 metres steeplechase championship for women, the first winner being Marina Pluzhnikova (6:16.41).
+From 1991, the United States held a 2000 metres non-championship race for women at their national championships, which became a 3000 metres non-championship race in 1995 then in 1998 Courtney Meldrum became the first woman to win a national championship at 3000 metres steeplechase running 10:21.00 at the Tad Gormley Stadium in New Orleans.
 Argentina (Verónica Páez), Australia (Melissa Rollison), Canada (Karen Harvey), Poland (Justyna Bąk), and Russia (Yelena Motalova) all had a women's 3000 metres steeplechase championship in 1999.
 Daniela Petrescu (Romania) was the first woman under ten minutes, running 9:55.3 at Bucharest on 20 June 1998 and by the end of the century the best time was 9:48.9 to Yelena Motalova of Russia at Tula on 31 July 1999.

 Finland (Johanna Risku), France (Céline Rajot), New Zealand (Rachel Penney) and Norway (Susanne Wigene) all held women's 3000 metres championships in 2000.
 The first British champion was Tina Brown of Coventry Godiva Harriers in 2004, while Maria McCambridge of Dundrum, Ireland, won the first Scottish championship in 2007, and in the same year Roisin McGettigan became the first women's steeplechase champion of Ireland.

-The National Collegiate Athletic Association (NCAA) adopted the women's event in 2001, the first winner, in 9:49.73, was Elizabeth Jackson of Brigham Young University.
+The NCAA adopted the women's event in 2001, the first winner, in 9:49.73, was Elizabeth Jackson of Brigham Young University.
 In 2005 Dorcus Inzikuru won the first World Championship in the women's event in Helsinki, becoming Uganda's first gold medallist at the World Championships, and in 2008, at the National Stadium in Beijing, Gulnara Samitova-Galkina, of Russia became both the inaugural Olympic champion in the event and with a time of 8:58.81 she became the first woman under nine minutes for the 3000 metres steeplechase.